-Song: I still remember the face my husband gave me when this song shuffled on my iPod – he was totally not expecting his wife to belt out Open Arms by Journey.
+Song: I still remember the face my husband gave me when this song shuffled on my Spotify – he was totally not expecting his wife to belt out Open Arms by Journey.
 But goddamn, I love that song!
 Journey is a total guilty pleasure band for me.
 I feel like we all know the music isn’t “good” by today’s standards – it’s lame hair band music.
 But I can’t help it, their shit is catchy just like herpes.
 I have more than a handful of their songs in my playlist.

 Book: I don’t tend to read a lot of “light” books, or even really “trashy” books.
-If I do I end up not liking them because I’m a huge fucking book snob, okay?
+If I do, I end up not liking them because I’m a huge fucking book snob, okay?
 The only exception to this rule is the Charley Davidson series by Darynda Jones.
 They are light in terms of the level of humour, and trashy for the level of erotic scenes.
 But I am definitely a fan of the series, for better or worse.
 The thirteenth, and final, book in the series publishes in January.
 It’s a bummer that it’s over, but it’s been a wild ride.

 A THROWBACK SONG YOU LOOK BACK ON FONDLY